The Society of Folk Dance Historians (SFDH)

 As one of the most multi-cultural nations on the globe, gift giving in South Africa can be as widely diverse as it's people.
 Typically, gifts are reserved for birthdays and Christmas.The 21st and 40th birthdays are celebrated with large parties, and lavish gifts are given to mark these milestones.
 If gifts are exchanged in poorer communities, they are typically items such as school books, soap, cloth, candles or other practical goods.
 If you're invited to a South African's home for a meal, it is common courtesy to bring flowers, good quality chocolates or a bottle of South African wine to your host or hostess.
 Take care in the wrapping of any gift.
 Be certain that it will make a nice presentation.
 Gifts are opened when received.

 Always bring a small gift for the hostess when invited to someone's home, such as candy, cakes, cookies, flowers, or fruit.
 Do not give liquor to a woman.
 Gift giving is very common in South Korea.
 Reciprocate with a gift of similar value when receiving a gift from your South Korean colleague.
 South Koreans like regional United States gifts and Indian/Western artifacts.
 Avoid using triangular shapes in South Korea, as the triangle is considered a negative shape.
 Wrap your gift nicely.
 Bright colors are preferred for wrapping gifts.
 Yellow and red or green stripes are a traditional Korean wrapping paper design.
 Avoid wrapping gifts in dark colors or red.
-Do not give expensive gifts (South Koreans will feel obligated to reciprocate with a gift of equal value), knives, or scissors (they signify "cutting off" a relationship), green headwear, gifts with red writing (denotes death), or gifts in a set of four (denotes death).
+Do not give expensive gifts (South Koreans will feel obligated to reciprocate with a gift of equal value), knives, or scissors (they signify "cutting off" a relationship), green headwear, gifts with red ink (denotes death), or gifts in a set of four (denotes death).
 Offer and receive a gift with both hands.
 Wrapped gifts are never opened in the presence of the giver.
+Always be punctual.

 Custom is to bring a host and hostess a gift such as chocolates, dessert items such as pastries, or a bottle of high quality wine.
 Aside from the European association of chrysanthemums with funerals, the Spanish have no particular flower taboos.
 However, flowers should be given in odd numbers, except for thirteen which is considered unlucky.
 Electronic items, such as radios, pocket calculators, tape recorders, are costly and well prized.
 Make sure that gifts are beautifully wrapped.
 Do not give dahlias, chrysanthemums, white lilies, or red roses.
 When receiving a gift, you should open it immediately and in front of the gift giver.